zalbia/restaurant-reservation/README.md

 - Although this is just an assignment, REST APIs evolve different versions so I prepend an API version number to the URLs.
 - Spring Data JDBC over Spring Data JPA.
-    - JPA often provides an unnecessary abstraction over the rich data access API SQL already provides, making it awkward, if not difficult, to make full use of the unique set of features a specific database vendor offers.
+    - JPA often provides an overly leaky abstraction over the rich data access API SQL already provides, making it awkward, if not difficult, to make full use of the unique set of features a specific database vendor offers.
-    - I have to do pagination myself.
+    - Tradeoff is finer control but having to map data manually.
 - Support phone number validation using [libphonenumber](https://github.com/google/libphonenumber).
     - Phone numbers form a complex domain, and rolling out own validation is unnecessary.
     - Delegating to the library leads to a more forgiving phone number API argument.